polterguy/magic.data.common/README.md

-The basica idea is that everything that might be dynamically injected into your data access layer, should be consumed as `SqlParameters`, or something equivalent, to prevent SQL injection attacks to your database.
+The basica idea is that everything that might be dynamically injected into your data access layer, should be consumed as `SqlParameters`, or something equivalent, to prevent SQL injection attacks towards your database.
 This is true for all arguments passed in as data for all slots in the project.

 ## [sql.read]

-This slot requires one mandatory argument, being your table name.
+This slot requires only one mandatory argument, being your table name.
+The slot creates a select SQL statement for you.
 An example can be found below.

 ```
 sql.read